JuliaLang/www.julialang.org/community/index.md

      <!-- 3 -->
      <div class="col-lg-4 col-md-6 feature">
        <h3>Chat</h3>
        <p>For casual conversation and quick, informal questions, we have an <a href="https://slackinvite.julialang.org/">official Julia Slack</a>.
-Slack is also a good place to start if you think you need help but aren’t quite sure what you should be asking or where to ask it.
-          The JuliaCN community has a QQ group: 316628299
+As an open source alternative to Slack (and the home to some Julia sub-communities), we also have <a href="https://julialang.zulipchat.com/register/">Zulip</a>.
        </p>
      </div>
      <!-- 4 -->